Lee Tze Chung: Personal life

 Lee was married to Law Siu Lan, a teacher.
 At 71, Law died of a chronic illness on 30 March 1981 at Hong Kong Sanatorium and Hospital and her body was cremated at Cape Collinson Crematorium.

 Death

-Lee died on 11 May 2012 at the Tung Wah Group of Hospitals Fung Yiu King Hospital from multiple organ failure.
-Xinhua News Agency reported his death in a short article consisting of 35 Chinese characters.
-Lee had been hospitalised since the end of 2011.
+Lee died on 11 May 2012 at the Tung Wah Group of Hospitals Fung Yiu King Hospital from multiple organ failure, having been hospitalised since late 2011.
+Xinhua News Agency reported his death in a short article consisting of 35 Chinese characters but did not mention details of Lee's life.

 Beijing supporters and officials of the Chinese government organised a public memorial at Hong Kong Funeral Home, which was attended by Li Gang, the deputy director of the Hong Kong Liaison Office, and former members of the National People's Congress from Hong Kong.
 His body was cremated at Cape Collinson Crematorium.